microsoft/vscode-docs-authoring/docs-markdown/README.md

 ## How to show the legacy toolbar

-Users of the pre-release version of the extension will notice that the authoring toolbar no longer appears at the bottom of the VS Code window when the Docs Markdown Extension is installed.
+Users of the pre-release version of the extension will notice that the authoring toolbar no longer appears at the bottom of the VS Code window when the Docs Markdown extension is installed.
 This is because the toolbar took up a lot of space on the VS Code status bar, and did not follow best practices for extension UX, so it is deprecated in the new extension.
 However, you can optionally show the toolbar by updating your VS Code settings.json file as follows:

 1. In VS Code, go to File -> Preferences -> Settings (`CTRL+Comma`).
 1. Select User Settings to change the settings for all VS Code workspaces, or  Workspace Settings to change them for just the current workspace.